 Does Montreal have Christmas markets?

 Yes.
-The most popular Christmas Market in the city is located in Place Jacques- Cartier in Old Montreal and has the perfect backdrop of wonderful atmosphere for feeling festive.
+The most popular Christmas Market in the city is located in Place Jacques- Cartier in Old Montreal and has the perfect backdrop of a wonderful atmosphere for feeling festive.
 You can try a lot of activities, food, and drinks.

 Which is the best area to stay in Montreal in winters?